Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 **Handling received notifications while the app is running:**

-You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event to receive callbacks whenever a notification is delivered while the app is running.
+You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event to receive a callback whenever a notification is delivered while the app is running.

 ```
 AndroidNotificationCenter.OnNotificationReceived +=(int identifier, AndroidNotification notification, string channel)